satellite-image-deep-learning/techniques/README.md

 * [MDL4OW](https://github.com/sjliu68/MDL4OW) -> code for 2020 [paper](https://ieeexplore.ieee.org/document/9186822): Few-Shot Hyperspectral Image Classification With Unknown Classes Using Multitask Deep Learning
 * [P-CNN](https://github.com/Ybowei/P-CNN) -> code for 2021 [paper](https://ieeexplore.ieee.org/document/9435769): Prototype-CNN for Few-Shot Object Detection in Remote Sensing Images

-## Self/unsupervised & contrastive learning
+## Self-supervised, unsupervised & contrastive learning
 These techniques use unlabelled datasets.
 [Yann LeCun](https://braindump.jethro.dev/posts/lecun_cake_analogy/) has described self/unsupervised learning as the 'base of the cake': *If we think of our brain as a cake, then the cake base is unsupervised learning.
 The machine predicts any part of its input for any observed part, all without the use of labelled data.
 Supervised learning forms the icing on the cake, and reinforcement learning is the cherry on top.*
 * [Seasonal Contrast: Unsupervised Pre-Training from Uncurated Remote Sensing Data](https://devblog.pytorchlightning.ai/seasonal-contrast-transferable-visual-representations-for-remote-sensing-73a17863ed07) -> Seasonal Contrast (SeCo) is an effective pipeline to leverage unlabeled data for in-domain pre-training of remote sensing representations.
 Models trained with SeCo achieve better performance than their ImageNet pre-trained counterparts and state-of-the-art self-supervised learning methods on multiple downstream tasks. [paper](https://arxiv.org/abs/2103.16607) and [repo](https://github.com/ElementAI/seasonal-contrast)
 * [Unsupervised Learning for Land Cover Classification in Satellite Imagery](https://omdena.com/blog/land-cover-classification/)